pypancsv/pypancsv/docs/pres201810a/index.md

 <div id='ex2d'/>
 ## Exercise 2D:  Inspecting "unique addresses" in `df3`

-* Note that in the slideshow page header, I labeled this exercise "df3-A."
 * "Comment out" _(render unrunnable)_ all of our previous `print()` statements by putting `'''` before the first line of `print()` statements and `'''` after the last line of `print()` statements
 * At the end of the code, add the following new line and run your program:
 ```python